TowlTheOwl/Teachemon/README.md

 The game is built mainly using python and socket, with other python dependencies.

+## Overview

+In Teachemon, two trainers face off in tactical turn-based combat.
+Each player brings a team of 4 Teachemon cards, each with unique stats, types, and moves.

+During a turn, the player can:
+- **Attack** - Use the current Teachemon's moves to deal damage
+- **Use Item** - Use items that can enhance your current Teachemon (this includes increased attack, increased defense, and gaining more energy.
+- **Swap** - Switch to another Teachemon in the team.

+Both players choose their actions simultaneously, so prediction and strategy is key.

+## Game Rules

+Each Teachmon has HP, Type, and 3 moves with different:
+ - Damage
+ - Speed
+ - Energy Cost

+The move with faster speed executes first.
+When a Teachemon's HP reaches 0, it dies.
+The first player to knock out all 4 opponent Teachemon wins.

+## Game Modes

+- **Singleplayer** - Fight against the AI powered by 'MaskablePPO' reinforcement learning.
+- **Multiplayer** - Connect to the server over sockets to battle a real player.

 ## Instructions to run the code:
 /server is independent from rest of the code, as it is a code for server host.